emilepetrone/financial_lessons/README.md

 # Financial Lessons After 10+ years in Tech
 What financial info would I have wanted to know when I was 22 and jumping into tech?

-**📬 If you'd rather join a mailing list** https://www.ficombinator.com for updates
+**📬 Join the newsletter ** https://newsletter.ficombinator.com/ for posts

 **💡Origin Story**